 - Do they prefer virtual food drives or traditional food drives?

 - Should you drop off your donations, or will they pick them up?

 - Select dates to begin and end your food drive: Food drives can last however long you’d like, but most food banks recommend running your drive for at least two weeks.

 - Deliver your donations to your food bank: Some food banks will pick up donations directly.
-However, many food banks are unable to pick up your food drive donations and will ask you to deliver them to their warehouse.
+However, many food banks cannot pick up your food drive donations and will ask you to deliver them to their warehouse.